Browse tips

 1. Monthly life-area check-in

-2. Birthday or New Year reset
+2. Birthday or New Year check-in

-3. Back-to-school or semester reset
+3. Back-to-school or semester check-in

 Use Level 10 Life before a school term starts so study does not swallow everything else.
 This is useful for students, teachers, tutors, and families following an academic rhythm.